AviatrixSystems/Docs/HowTos/sfc_faq.rst

 What is Secure File Copy?
 ---------------------------

-Do your developers would like leverage the Direct Connect to copy files to S3 but you are not sure how to enable them in a secure manner?
+Would your developers like to leverage the Direct Connect to copy files to S3 but you are not sure how to enable them in a secure manner?

 Aviatrix Secure File Copy is a tool that allows your developers to copy files between on-prem
 while enabling you to control which S3 buckets and from where the file can be copied.